ChrisCalderon/dapper/README.md

 # Dapper
-A tool for compiling and loading serpent dapps onto Ethereum.
+A tool for compiling and loading serpent dapps onto Ethereum, written with Python 3.